education

 Imaging Review Course

-The ARIN Imaging Review Course is a 2-day course designed to provide an overview of the skills required for the nurse working in the imaging, interventional, and therapeutic environments.
+The ARIN Imaging Review Course is a 2 full day, or 4 half day, course designed to provide an overview of the skills required for the nurse working in the imaging, interventional, and therapeutic environments.

 Currently Scheduled Courses

-This course can also be used to prepare for the radiologic nursing certification exam.
+This course can be used to prepare for the Certified Radiology Nurse (CRN®) certification exam.
 It is not designed as a single study tool to prepare for this exam; however, it is a useful resource in conjunction with other study materials.

 Purpose and Goals for the Imaging Review Course